zdarsch/dawg-with-ruby/README.txt

 How to use:
 1) Prepare a file with  a lexicographically sorted list of  words.
 One word  per line, no empty lines, no  repetitions.
-2) Rename the file "dict.txt"
+2) Rename the file to "dict.txt"
 3) Run "fsa_build.rb" or "fsa_save.rb"

 The script "fsa_build.rb" builds the (minimal) FSA and prints the number of  nodes and edges.